noelcodes/Clothes-recognition/README.md

 - Due to failure of VGG16, I will use custom designed CNN to train the 3 models below.

-- Train Model 1 : This binary model_1 will classify [Upper,Lower].
+- Train Model 1 : [Juypter: model1](https://github.com/noelcodes/Clothes-recognition/blob/master/model1_upper_lower.ipynb).
+This binary model_1 will classify [Upper,Lower].
 Dataset had to be rearrange respectively, all dress,tee,blouse pictures in 'upper' folder, all jeans, shorts, skirt into 'lower' folder.
-[Juypter notebook: model1](https://github.com/noelcodes/Clothes-recognition/blob/master/model1_upper_lower.ipynb)

-- Train Model 2 : This categorical model_2 will classify [jeans, shorts, skirt].
-[Juypter notebook: model2](https://github.com/noelcodes/Clothes-recognition/blob/master/model2_lower.ipynb)
+- Train Model 2 : [Juypter: model2](https://github.com/noelcodes/Clothes-recognition/blob/master/model2_lower.ipynb).
+This categorical model_2 will classify [jeans, shorts, skirt].
+Dataset rearranged too.

-- Train Model 3 : This categorical model_3 will classify [dress,tee,blouse].
-[Juypter notebook: model3](https://github.com/noelcodes/Clothes-recognition/blob/master/model3_upper.ipynb)
+- Train Model 3 : [Juypter: model3](https://github.com/noelcodes/Clothes-recognition/blob/master/model3_upper.ipynb).
+This categorical model_3 will classify [dress,tee,blouse].

-- Combine_cnn: Here we will call model1, if new test image classified lower then load model2 to classify if its [jeans, shorts, skirt], else call model_3 to classify [dress,tee,blouse].
-[Juypter notebook: combine_cnn](https://github.com/noelcodes/Clothes-recognition/blob/master/combine_cnn.ipynb)
+- Combine_cnn:  [Juypter: combine_cnn](https://github.com/noelcodes/Clothes-recognition/blob/master/combine_cnn.ipynb).
+Here we will call model1, if new test image classified lower then load model2 to classify if its [jeans, shorts, skirt], else call model_3 to classify [dress,tee,blouse].

 #### Conclusion
 Hi Ralph, all 3x models did not perform well, therefore have low accuracy.
 OK, I know the above is a little dumb.
 If I have experience working on attributes + coding complex CNN, and have enough time for research, I should be able to produce similar result as FashionNet.
 In the email, I have explained why I had to submit this project now.
 Hope you understand my situation.
 Thank you for considering my application.
 Hope to work with you soon.